-Today’s recipe is a labour of love for me, a squash vegan pizza with homemade cashew cheese, that is super tasty, filling and substantial and yet also light (this is the buckwheat effect!), and so satisfying to make and to eat.
+Today’s recipe is a labour of love for me, a squash vegan pizza with homemade cashew cheese that is super tasty, filling and substantial and yet also light (this is the buckwheat effect!), and so satisfying to make and to eat.
 For me it’s a real treat.
 And treats are really important, for everyone, and perhaps especially if you are following a specialist diet.
 Treat yourself a lot if you need to, and try to make them deliciously healthy.
 No! that is not an oxymoron!
 If you feel that way, ditch the junk, give it a go, and before too long I guarantee you’ll be enjoying natural food far more than processed food.
-The fact is that eating highly processed overly flavoured foods dulls your taste buds, and when you stop eating them, before too long natural whole food tastes AMAZING and processed food tastes stale and of the chemicals they contain and the plastics they are wrapped in.
+The fact is that eating highly processed overly flavoured foods dulls your taste buds, and when you stop eating them, before too long natural wholefood tastes AMAZING and processed food tastes stale and of the chemicals they contain and the plastics they are wrapped in.

 it’s your habitual mind that tells you what you want, and habits can be changed.

-Replace the flavours of strongly tasting processed foods with seasonings such as lemon, smoked salt and black pepper, fresh herbs, natural sweeteners and spices in your cooking.
+Replace the flavours of strongly tasting processed foods with seasonings such as lemon, smoked salt and black pepper, fresh herbs, natural sweeteness and spices in your cooking.
 If you lean on the convenience of pre-made food, pre-make your own, a little motivation and effort goes a long way.
-Before too long, believe me, you’ll eat an apple and think it’s from heaven, and a packet of crisps will taste really bad.
+Before too long, believe me, you’ll eat an organic apple and think it’s from heaven, and a packet of salt and vinegar (or whatever) crisps will taste really bad.
 If you want crisps, fry or bake your own, depending on your dietary needs.
 I’m not saying eat a lot of fried food, but why not sometimes?
-Same goes for cake or biscuits, on occasion make you own, make less than is irresistible for you to devour – this is hard as we tend to go on auto-pilot with the sizes of bakes, but if you make a few cupcakes as a treat, it’s lovely, if you make a cake and eat it all, you’ll feel ill, off-kilter and won’t be looking after yourself no matter what your dietary needs.
+Same goes for cake or biscuits, on occasion make you own, make less than is irresistible for you to devour – this is hard as we tend to go on auto-pilot with the sizes of bakes, but if you make a few cupcakes as a treat, it’s lovely, if you make a cake and eat it all (note to self!), you’ll feel ill, off-kilter and won’t be looking after yourself no matter what your dietary needs.
 If you feel like you’re denying yourself constantly this yo-yoing is more likely to happen and it’ll make you feel wretched.
 They key is to make such treats with as healthy ingredients as you can.
 Use coconut sugar, buckwheat flour, cacao nibs, whatever you fancy; experiment!
 It’s about looking after yourself, it should not about deprivation, never make a diet change about that, it is a recipe for unhappiness, and happiness and balance should be your objectives.

 TREAT YOURSELF WELL!